Skyscraper (song): Recording

 Initially, Lovato recorded "Skyscraper" in Studio City, Los Angeles in 2010.
 During recording sessions, Lovato was "doubled over, just in pain."
 Lovato had never recorded a song that made her that emotional, and according to E!
 News, while recording, her voice was damaged from purging.
 At the time, Lovato had not told anyone about her struggles—the singer describes the song as a "cry for help" for her in that moment.
 On November 1, 2010, Lovato entered a treatment facility to treat her physical and emotional problems.

-After completing treatment on January 28, 2011, Lovato re-recorded the song, but decided to use the original recording because of the emotions and intensity present at the time.
+After completing treatment on January 28, 2011, Lovato re-recorded the song, but decided to keep the original recording because the singer felt that her voice had changed, although noting that her voice was "weaker" when Lovato originally recorded.
 Lovato said, "There was something in that first try, that first run through of the song that was kind of magical.
 It was so much emotion in it, and to this day, it’s still really special to me."
 Lovato called the original take "symbolic" and said that "it was providing a message".
 Kõiv praised Lovato's version of the song, stating it "really conveys the emotion".
 Kerli continued: "I always say that songs are messages and artists are messengers, and at this point in time there is no better messenger for this song than Demi.
 Her courage to go out and tell the whole world about everything she's been through the past year is beyond inspiring."